 The leak should be soaked up by a non-combustible material such as earth and then collected in sealable containers.
 Wash away remainder with water.
 If it is a minor leak, then a more common approach can be taken including the use of kitchen towel.
 This should then be burned away from the spillage.
 The area must then be ventilated to ensure all vapours and gases are eliminated.

 How is Butyl Glycol Used?

 Butyl glycol has many uses, primarily as a solvent, in both the commercial and industrial industries.

 Butyl glycol usage is dominated by the paint industry which consumes approximately 75 % of all the BG produced.
 This is because it is a low volatility solvent and can therefore both extend the drying times of coatings and improve their flow.

 Other applications include use as a solvent in printing inks due to its high boiling point, textile dyes and as a component of hydraulic fluids.
 It is also a component of drilling and cutting oils and is a major component of Corexit 9527, which is an oil spill dispersant product.

 It is also a chemical intermediate and, as such, is a starting material in the production of butyl glycol acetate which is, itself, an excellent solvent.
 It is also a starting material in the production of plasticisers by the reaction of phthalic anhydride.

-Butyl glycol is also something that is used regularly in most households as it is a component of many home cleaning products.
-It provides very good cleaning power for domestic cleaning products and also provides the characteristic odour that we associate with many of these products.
+Butyl glycol is used regularly in most households as it is a component of many home cleaning products.
+It provides excellent cleaning power for domestic cleaning products and also provides the characteristic odour that we associate with them.
 It also plays the same role in some industrial and commercial surface cleaners.